System security for watchOS

 After the BLE session is established and encrypted using the highest security protocol available in the Bluetooth Core Specification, iPhone and Apple Watch exchange keys using either:

-Note: The mechanism used for key exchange and encryption varies, depending on which operating system versions are on the iPhone and Apple Watch. iPhone devices with iOS 13 or later when paired with an Apple Watch with watchOS 6 or later use only IKEv2/IPsec for key exchange and encryption.
+Note: The mechanism used for key exchange and encryption varies, depending on which operating system versions are on the iPhone and Apple Watch. iPhone devices running iOS 13 or later when paired with an Apple Watch running watchOS 6 or later use only IKEv2/IPsec for key exchange and encryption.

 After keys have been exchanged: